kumarsjr/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/README.md

 - **Getting Started**
   - [Get Started](docs/user-guide/get-started.md): Step-by-step guide to get started with the sample application.
   - [System Requirements](docs/user-guide/system-requirements.md): Hardware and software requirements for running the sample application.
+  - [How to Use the Application](./docs/user-guide/how-to-use-application.md): Explore the application's features and verify its functionality.

 - **Deployment**
   - [How to Build from Source](docs/user-guide/how-to-build-from-source.md): Instructions for building from source code.